Opinion | As Democrats score a big BBB win, Republicans unleash the dumbest attack ever

 - A curb on multinational corporations avoiding huge amounts of taxes by shielding income through all manner of profit-shifting chicanery abroad

-- Beefed up IRS enforcement to crack down on wealthy tax cheats
+- Beefed-up IRS enforcement to crack down on wealthy tax cheats

 These provisions would raise taxes on the wealthy and corporations by a total of at least $1.4 trillion, according to the Joint Committee on Taxation.
 They would help correct for vast inequalities in our tax code and curb ways elites have long gamed it to enrich themselves.

-Virtually every Republican voted against all of it.
+Every House Republican voted against all of it.
 Given that Republicans also passed a 2017 tax cut that lavished enormous benefits on corporations and the rich, the idea that Republicans will highlight the SALT provision to cast Democrats as the party of plutocrats is beyond ludicrous.

 “Republicans oppose a $1.4 trillion tax increase on corporations and high-income taxpayers,” Steven Rosenthal, a senior fellow at the Tax Policy Center, told me.
 “They justify this by highlighting the modest relief for state and local taxes paid by some high-income taxpayers, which is minor by comparison.”